drewloewe/Grading-System/grading-system.md

 ### Category 7: Dig Into the Work

 -	**It all counts--there is no busy work.** Don't just show up/log in/keep from being a distraction; that's a bare minimum.
 In a college course for adult learners, you need to offer insights; ask questions; answer questions; bring necessary materials; dig into quizzes, class discussions, and activities; confer during workshops; participate in discussion boards on Canvas; and do assigned homework and in-process activities.
 -	If you are asked to do team activities or projects, make yourself available to your teammate, figure out and negotiate how to share the work, and give helpful, honest, detailed responses to any prompt asking you to evaluate your teammate's performance.
 I generally will use [this rubric](https://docs.google.com/document/d/1aTyt2w4UrBqES1jrlHlnNmxtjDqTShSJMAqli1H6sps/edit?usp=sharing) for such a prompt.
 That is also how you will be evaluated by your teammate.
 Blowing off a teammate's input, ghosting, or expecting them to do more than their fair share of work are all breaches of the grading contract.
-I reserve the right to break up teams and assign different grades, if warranted.
+I reserve the right to break up teams and assign different grades if warranted.
 -	Submit timely "good faith full drafts" (your best effort-in-progress, attempting the whole project) for peer review sessions.
 -	Give thoughtful, useful, honest feedback in peer review.
 Overwhelmingly, students dig into peer review and I tend to give a lot of 100% grades for peer review.
 But I also give low grades on occasion.
 If you dig in, you'll likely get a lot of 100% grades for your peer review advice.
 -	Submit what each assignment or activity asks for, e.g., if an assignment asks for four sections with specific headings or three peer-reviewed scholarly sources, your submission can't ignore such requirements.
 Answer discussion prompts fully, according to what I ask you and what the evaluation criteria of the prompt specify (so, a one-sentence post does not count).
 Don't blast off from the assignment and turn in some other kind of work that is "kinda-sorta related."
 This is not to say that you can't be creative, but you need to do what the assignment asks, not just *some of it* or *something sort of like it*.
 If you don't know what the assignment requires you to submit, please ask.